magento/merchdocs/src/cms/page-builder-workspace.md

 When you open the Page Builder workspace from the preview, the stage is the primary work area where you can create and format content, and even make quick edits to live content.
 The stage is initially empty, providing the design surface where you can drag rows, columns, and tabs from the left panel.

 {:.bs-callout-info}
-Starting with Magento 2.4.1, content editing is now full-screen only for all areas controlled by Page Builder.
+Starting with the 2.4.1 release, content editing is now full-screen only for all areas controlled by Page Builder.
 This includes CMS pages, product and category pages, blocks, and dynamic blocks.
 Full-screen editing puts the focus on your content and provides a view that better matches the user experience on the storefront.

 ![]({% link images/images-ee/page-builder-workspace-simple-page.png %}){: .zoom}
 _Stage with page content_